syeung14/self-dev/songs/Not Afraid - Eminem.md

 In fact, let's be honest, that last "Relapse" CD was eh     (compact disk) Perhaps I ran them accents into the ground              (run sth into the ground) Relax, I ain't goin' back to that now
-All I'm tryna say is get back, click-clack, blaow, 'cause I ain't playin' around There's a game called circle and I don't know how
+All I'm tryna say is get back, click-clack, blaow, 'cause I ain't playin' around   [click-clack:sound] There's a game called circle and I don't know how
 I'm way too up to back down
 But I think I'm still tryna figure this crap out